ferv3455/ferv3455.github.io/posts/cpp-primer/ch2-variables-and-basic-types.md

 ## Variables

 - Four ways of initialization: `= 0`(copy initialization), `(0)` (direct initialization), ` = {0}`, `{0}` (list initialization). **Loss of information from conversion is not allowed in list initialization.**
-- Variables of built-in type defined inside a function are uninitialized by default.
+- Variables of built-in type defined inside a function/class are uninitialized by default.
 - `extern` provides a declaration only.
 An `extern` that has an initializer is a definition.

 ## Compound Types